MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### notification.center

 This event allows us to track when users enter and exit the notification center in addition to the count of unseen notifications.
 This helps us make sure that the notification center is consistent with all other clients.
-We also track when a user taps on a notification so we can tell what type it is.
+We also track when a user taps on a notification so we can tell what type it's.

 The following fields are collected: